LuisDiegoMora98/TEC_CR_Databases-II_Cases/Case2_MongoODM/README.md

+## For evaluation purposes, check "binnacleMongo.txt" for database commands and Schemas under "model/PedidosYa" and "model/Newt"
+---
 In this case, we got 4 applications as example and we had to choose 2, then create a database for each application where we can have the required collections to show the content in the examples [Info_here](https://docs.google.com/document/d/1ZmlyL_rWlJnnAshhJODWeffK4sP7Jo9w6vRx5ScWwf0/edit?usp=sharing)

 Everything is developed in Typescript using [Moongose_ODM](https://mongoosejs.com/) and here we have the steps to create it in case of other use cases or evaluation purposes.